b-vitali/ML_curveprediction/README.md

 The GP model is trained on individual curves and used to predict the values for the test set.

+### 2. Gaussian Process Model
+Another option is to use signle points extracted from curves as data `[par1, par2, ..., park, xi]->[yi]`
+In theory this should create a 'parametric function' but seems weak...

 ## Training

 Both models are trained using the following setup: